lucapette/lucapette.github.com/_drafts/an-illiterate-guide-to-classical-music.markdown

 ) on Rdio.
 I remember being in my car and feeling the need to pull over to focus on the music.
 It was a [melting quartet](https://www.youtube.com/watch?v=cm6aglFGNHM) by Mozart.
-It took me over a year to figure out the name of the composition. [[I was obsessed by the main them]] and really wanted to know which composition it was.
+It took me over a year to figure out the name of the composition.
+I was obsessed by the main theme and really wanted to know which composition it was.
 This experience made me explore string quartets a lot.
 Mozart, Beethoven and Mendelssohn produced incredible string quartet compositions and I love all of them now.
 In my case, I think the reason I love string quartets so much is:

 > There is a lot going on but not too much for me to get lost

 Chances are some kind of ensemble will fit your taste better and it is really worth figuring it out, so you can explore the ensemble by composer, performers, labels and so on.